 - (A) Customer Billing Requirements.
 The bill of a net-metering customer must include the following: - (1) the dollar amount of any credits carried forward from the previous months; - (2) the dollar amount of credits that have expired in the current month; - (3) the dollar amount of credits generated in the current month; - (4) the dollar amount of credits remaining; and - (5) the total kWh generated by the net-metering system in the current month. - (B) Accumulated Bill Credits.
 Any accumulated bill credit must be used within 12 months from the month it is earned, or it reverts to the electric company without any compensation to the net-metering customer.
-Bill credits may not be transferred independently of a transfer of ownership of a net-metering system.

-Effective: March 1, 2001 Revised: July 1, 2003 Revised: November 1, 2007 Revised: April 15, 2009 Revised: January 27, 2014 may be enrolled in only one net-metering group at a time.
+Bill credits may not be transferred independently of a transfer of ownership of a net-metering system. - (C) Membership in Multiple Net-Metering Groups.
+Individual customer accounts may be enrolled in only one net-metering group at a time.
 Customers with multiple accounts may enroll each account in a separate net-metering group. - (D) 500 kW Customer Limit.
 The cumulative capacity of net-metering systems allocated to a single customer may not exceed 500 kW.
-For example, a customer who has two accounts cannot have each account allocated more than 50 percent of the output from two 500 kW net-metering systems because the cumulative capacity of the allocated share of those net-metering systems would exceed 500 kW. - (E) Multiple Net-Metering Systems in a Group.
+For example, a customer who has two accounts cannot have each account allocated more than 50 percent of the output from two 500 kW net-metering systems because the cumulative

+- capacity of the allocated share of those net-metering systems would exceed 500 kW. - (E) Multiple Net-Metering Systems in a Group.
 Groups may, subject to Board approval, have more than one net-metering system attributed to a group and may increase the capacity of existing generation attributed to the group.
-However, the cumulative capacity of net-metering systems attributed to a group may not exceed provided a separate meter for measuring production, the kWh produced by a netmetering system may be allocated to the accounts of a single customer or the accounts of group members.
+However, the cumulative capacity of net-metering systems attributed to a group may not exceed 500 kW. - (F) Group Member Allocations.
+Where the customer has, at its own expense, provided a separate meter for measuring production, the kWh produced by a netmetering system may be allocated to the accounts of a single customer or the accounts of group members.
 Where there is no separate production meter, only the excess generation may be allocated to accounts belonging to a single customer or to the accounts of members of a group.